tobiasjp/Credit_Risk_Analysis/README.md

 In our first model, we used a Random Oversampling method from the imblearn module.
 When considering the same of our data, we can see that the number of good applicants signifcantly outways the number of bad applicants.
 In this case, we want to balance our model in order to determine achieve a higher degree of accuracy in the model, otherwise the model will perform well with an imbalance, which is likely a false result.
 After sampling the data, we trained the model with Logistic Regression to predict the outcomes of good applicants vs bad applicants from this data.
 Using this model, we found:

   - A balanced accuracy score of approximately 65%.
 This model was able to predict true positives 65% of the time.
-  - This model was sensity to accurately predicting high_risk and low_risk applicants.
+  - This model was sensitive to accurately predicting high_risk and low_risk applicants.

 ### SMOTE Oversampling